Tyrrrz/Tyrrrz.me/src/data/blog-posts/parsing-with-fparsec/Post.md

 These will represent the individual nodes in the tree and later we're going to add some logic to navigate through the hierarchy.

-Let's add a new module called `JsonGrammar` to keep the parsers separate from the rest of the project.
+Let's create a new module called `JsonGrammar` in the same file.
 The functions in this module will represent individual grammar rules so their names will match those of the actual data types but with camel case instead.

 The first parser that we'll write is going to be `jsonNull`, which is really easy: